ednaruiz/tilepy/README.md

         - [tiling]
           - online: tbd
           - minimumProbCutforCatalogue: only galaxies that have probabilities higher than 'minimumProbCutforCatalogue x (GW x galaxy)_max' participate in the scheduling calculation
-          - minProbcut:  minimal probability covered per tile to schedule observation
+          - minProbcut:  minimal probability covered per tile to schedule an observation
           - distCut: distance cut to define the mandatory use of 2D strategy (coming from galaxy catalogue completeness)
           - doPlot: produce detailed plots of the scheduling
           - secondRound: consider two maps for scheduling